Being a Resident Assistant

 How do you become an RA?

-Thank you for your interest in a Resident Assistant position for the 2013-2014 academic year with the Office of Residence Life.
+Thank you for your interest in a Resident Assistant position with the Office of Residence Life.
 Being an RA provides opportunities to develop valuable leadership skills, offer support to other students, plan and implement programs, and meet new friends!

 We believe the RA position to be one of the most important student positions on campus.
 Because of this, we strive to select student leaders whose skills, interests, and experiences are best suited for the RA position.
 Selection decisions are based on information from the application, individual interview, group interview, essays, and recommendations.